MetalBlockchain/metal-docs/docs/community/tutorials-contest/2022/avalanche-theGraph-index/README.md

 ## The Graph Protocol

-[The Graph](https://thegraph.com/) is an open-sourced indexing protocol for organising blockchain data and making it easily accessible using [GraphQL](https://graphql.org/).
-This software collects, processes and stores data from various blockchain applications to facilitate effecient information retrieval.
+[The Graph](https://thegraph.com/) is an open-sourced indexing protocol for organizing blockchain data and making it easily accessible using [GraphQL](https://graphql.org/).
+This software collects, processes and stores data from various blockchain applications to facilitate efficient information retrieval.
 The Graph stored data into various indices called Subgraphs, allowing applications to query it.
 These queries are initiated using GraphQL, a language originally created by facebook.
 The Graph has the ability to query networks like Ethereum and IPFS.
 Anyone can build and publish open subgraphs.

 ![graph](./images/21.png "graph")